George Lloyd (RAF officer): Early life and background

-Lloyd was born in Rhodesia in 1892, which at that time a chartered territory of the British South Africa Company.
+Lloyd was born in Rhodesia in 1892, which at that time was a chartered territory of the British South Africa Company.

 World War I

-On 19 November 1915 Lloyd was commissioned as a second lieutenant in the Staffordshire Yeomanry (Queen's Own Royal Regiment), Territorial Force.
+On 19 November 1915, Lloyd was commissioned as a second lieutenant in the Staffordshire Yeomanry (Queen's Own Royal Regiment), Territorial Force.
 He was later seconded to the Royal Flying Corps, in which he was appointed a flying officer on 28 February 1917.
 Lloyd was posted to No. 60 Squadron RFC in April 1917, to fly the Nieuport 17 single seat fighter in operations supporting the Battle of Arras.
 Inferiority of tactics, technology and training meant that RFC suffered heavy casualties, and the period was subsequently known as "Bloody April".
-On 22 April Lloyd gained his first aerial victory, destroying an observation balloon north-east of Boiry-Notre-Dame.
+On 22 April, Lloyd gained his first aerial victory, destroying an observation balloon north-east of Boiry-Notre-Dame.
 On 29 June, between Douai and Estrées, he accounted for two Albatros D.III fighters, one destroyed and the other driven down out of control, and drove down another D.III over Wancourt on 7 July.

 Lloyd was promoted to lieutenant in his regiment on 1 July 1917, while remaining seconded to the RFC as a second lieutenant, but was appointed a flight commander with the temporary rank of captain on 6 July, and transferred to No. 40 Squadron RFC, where on 14 July he drove down another D.III east of Douai, for his fifth victory, making him an 'ace'.
 Further victories followed; he drove down an Albatros D.V three miles east of Lens on 12 August, destroyed an Albatros reconnaissance aircraft over Fromelles on 18 August, and destroyed another D.V at La Bassée on 7 October.
 His overall tally was a balloon, two Albatros fighters and a two-seater reconnaissance aircraft destroyed, and four Albatros fighters driven down out of control, making him the 12th highest-scoring South African ace of the War.

-On 19 November Lloyd was awarded the Military Cross, which was gazetted on 19 March 1918.
+On 19 November, Lloyd was awarded the Military Cross, which was gazetted on 19 March 1918.
 His citation read: